xojoc/learningdjango/README.md

 I also use it as the base for my tutorials and articles on [my blog](https://xojoc.pw/blog/).

-# Steps to recreate the project from sracth
+# Steps to recreate the project from scratch

 Create a new directory and switch to it
 ```shell script